OmaStadi makes Helsinki better – do you know what participatory budgeting is?

 People in the park.

-The City of Helsinki’s participatory budgeting initiative known as OmaStadi allows residents of the city to decide on how to use a part of the city’s budget.
-First, inhabitants are asked to contribute ideas for improving the city and then vote for their favourites.
-The city then implements those proposals that win the most votes.
+The City of Helsinki’s participatory budgeting initiative OmaStadi allows residents of the city to decide on how to use a portion of the city’s budget.
+The funding allocated by the city to implement the fourth round of resident-inspired OmaStadi proposals is EUR 10 million.

 OmaStadi has strengthened the dialogue between the city and its residents and highlighted what Helsinki people want from their everyday environment.